-1. Click the Add button in Figure 4-36, and then you will see the next screen as shown in Figure 4-37.
+1. Click the Add button in Figure 4-38, and then you will see the next screen as shown in Figure 4-39.

 Access Time Restriction

-This page adds time of day restriction to a special LAN de running.
-To restrict other LAN device, click the "Other MAC Address To find out the MAC address of a Windows based PC, go ' button and ente er the MAC addres s of the other LAN de ly displays the MA C address of the LAN device where the browser is
+This page adds time of day restriction to a special LAN device connected to the Router.
+The "Browser's MAC Address" automatically displays the MAC address of the LAN device where the browser is running.
+To restrict other LAN device, click the "Other MAC Address" button and enter the MAC address of the other LAN device.
+To find out the MAC address of a Windows based PC, go to command window and type "ipconfig /ail".

 User Name: child-1

-Browser's MAC Address: 6c:62:6d: £7:32:09
+O Browser's MAC Address: 6c:62:6d: f7:32:09

-Other MAC Address(xx:xx:xx:xx:xx:xx:x): 00:11:22: 33:44:CC
+Other MAC Address(xx:xx:xx:xx:xx:xx): 00:11:22: 33:44:CC

 Days of the week: Mon Tue Wed Thu Fri Sat Sun

-Click to select: ~
+Click to select:

-Start Blocking Time (hkmm): End Blocking Time (hkmm): 18:00 21:00
+Start Blocking Time (hh:mm): End Blocking Time (hh:mm): 18:00 21:00

 Save/Apply

 - 2. Enter the User Name of the LAN device connected to the router. - To restrict the device where the browser is running, select the Browser's MAC Address radio button.
 The MAC Address has been automatically displayed in the text box.
 To restrict other LAN devices, click Other MAC Address radio button and enter the MAC address of the other LAN device. - 4.
 Select the day to allow the rule to take effect in the table. - 5.
-Enter the Start Blocking Time and End Blocking Time in the text box separately, and then the device controlled will be unable to connect to the Internet during that time. - 6.
-Click Save/Apply to save this entry and then you will see your settings as shown in Figure 4-36.
+Enter the Start Blocking Time and End Blocking Time in the text box separately, and then the device controlled will be unable to connect to the internet during that time. - 6.
+Click Save/Apply to save this entry and then you will see your settings as shown in Figure 4-38.